ItsJokerZz/FPKGi/README.md

    - Alternatively, you can install directly from LightningMods' [Homebrew Store](https://github.com/LightningMods/PS4-Store).

 ### Populate Content
-Launch the application to automatically create the necessary directories and `.json` files in the `/data/FPKGi/` folder.
+Launch the app to automatically create the necessary directories and `.json` files in the `/user/data/FPKGi/` folder.

 #### Populate Content Locally
-Edit the `.json` files generated at `/data/FPKGi/ContentJSONs/` to add your content. <br>
+Edit the `.json` files generated at `/user/data/FPKGi/ContentJSONs/` to add your content. <br>
 **You can also generate / populate, and save the necessary `.json` file [here](https://www.itsjokerzz.site/projects/FPKGi/gen/) on my site.**

 > [!NOTE]